CytadelHosting/ansible-role-pure-ftpd/README.md

 There is more information available at [Pure-FTPd documentation](http://download.pureftpd.org/pub/pure-ftpd/doc/README.TLS).

-    pureftpd_auth_puredb: 10
+    pureftpd_auth_puredb: 0
-    pureftpd_auth_mysql: 0
+    pureftpd_auth_mysql: 10
     pureftpd_auth_postgresql: 0
     pureftpd_auth_ldap: 0
+    pureftpd_auth_pam: 0
+    pureftpd_auth_unix: 0

+These properties set the prority of the different authentication methods.
+By default only mysql is enabled in our role.

+    pureftpd_auth_puredb: 30
+    pureftpd_auth_mysql: 10
+    pureftpd_auth_postgresql: 0
+    pureftpd_auth_ldap: 0
     pureftpd_auth_pam: 80
     pureftpd_auth_unix: 90

-These properties set the prority of the different authentication methods.
+Multiple authentication methods can be activated simultanously.
 Only those with a value greater than `0` will be enabled.

+### User management

     pureftpd_system_users:
       - name: user1